 For the complete list of Illinois SEL standards, please click below:

 District 401 provides a full range of special education services under the leadership of Assistant Superintendent for Student Services Dr. Kari Smith.
 Special Education Coordinator Ms. Pamela Stutzman oversees grades PK-5.
-The position of special education coordinator for grades 6-12 is currently open.
+Special Education Coordinator Ms. Antigone Campobasso oversees grades 6-12.

 REFERRAL FOR SPECIAL EDUCATION SERVICES